AWegnerGitHub/awegnergithub.github.io-content/2016_12_09_review_of_data_analysis_with_pandas_udemy_course.md

 minute range.
 There are a couple that reach the 10+ minute point, but they still held my attention the entire lesson.

-The instructor has the lessons structured in a way that allows you to pause and return at the start of any lesson without having to reexecute a long series of code.
-Most of the lessons are self contained, where a dataset is either reimported at the start of each lesson or a new one is introduced.
+The instructor has the lessons structured in a way that allows you to pause and return at the start of any lesson without having to re-execute a long series of code.
+Most of the lessons are self contained, where a data set is either re-imported at the start of each lesson or a new one is introduced.

 The only Section that didn't seem to follow this pattern was the visualization module.
 That module kept using code from previous lessons.
 The section is less than an hour, but if you take a break you may need to rerun some of your